Protecting your personal details.

-These collect information about how visitors use a website for instance which pages visitors go to most often and if the get error messages from these pages.
+These collect information about how visitors use a website for instance which pages visitors go to most often and if they get error messages from these pages.
 These cookies don’t collect personally identifiable information about a visitor.
-All information theses cookie collect is aggregated and therefore anonymous.
+All information these cookies collect is aggregated and therefore anonymous.
 It is only used to improve how a website works.

 We use the following cookies, other than those that are strictly necessary to this service.
 For more information about the cookies used on this website please email firstname.lastname@example.org or write to us at Data Protection Manager at Data Developments (UK) Ltd, Creative Industries Centre, Wolverhampton Science Park, Glaisher Drive, Wolverhampton, WV10 9TG.